 Bluetooth it Turned on and working properly, But cannot get this new ” nearby sharing” feature to work at all.
 And Some users report The Device is discovered but They cant share files & folders to it, again some others report The files are send slowly while transfer using nearby sharing feature, Windows didnt displaying nearby sharing notifications etc

-As we discussed before nearby feature introduced on windows 10 April 2018 update so check and make sure your both (the PC you’re sharing from and the one you’re sharing to ) devices are using windows 10 version 1803 or later versions.
-To check Windows version press windows + R type winver.exe and ok you will find your installed windows 10 version and build number.
+As we discussed before nearby feature was introduced on the Windows 10 update so check and make sure your both (the PC you’re sharing from and the one you’re sharing too) devices are using Windows 10.
+To check the Windows 10 version,

 - Here make sure that I can share or receive content from is set to Everyone nearby.